sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/AgentIntroduction.md

 ## What's next?

-In the next section, we will learn how to start a SARL agent on the command line.
+In the next section, we will learn how to start a SARL agent in the Eclipse IDE.

 [Next>](./RunSARLAgentEclipse.md)